gjm222/CarND-Path-Planning-Project/README.md

 ## Path planner/lane changer ##
 The path planner function called `lane_changer()` will be invoked if any of the deceleration levels were set, thus only looking for a new path if the current path was hindered.
 The lane_changer() function goes through the loop of all the cars on the road and determines best routes of either stay in the current lane, change left, or change right.
+This function will add cost to changing lanes as it goes.
+The variables kcost (stay in lane), rcost (lane change right), and lcost (lange change left) are increased as the situations are assessed.
+The first check makes the cost very high if it is not possible to go right or to the left.
+The second check is done on whether my car could safely change to the left or right lane by looking for any cars there (lines 222-243).

 ## Spline ##
 ![](./images/Pic3.JPG)
 ## Ticker ##

 ## Discussion ##
-Many improvements could be made to this planner.
-Use of a trained gaussian classifier predictive probably would have been a better choice for planning lanes but in the interest of time I went with a brute force approach which took a lot of fussing to get it right.
+Although this planner works very well, many improvements could be made to this planner.
+Use of a trained gaussian classifier predictive probably would have been a better choice for planning lanes but in the interest of time I went with a brute force approach which took a lot of tinkering to get it right.